seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 And in that paste let their vile heads be baked.
 Come, come, be every one officious
 To make this banquet; which I wish may prove
-More stern and bloody than the Centaurs’ feast.
+More stern and bloody than the Centaurs' feast.
-So, now bring them in, for I’ll play the cook,
+So, now bring them in, for I'll play the cook,
-And see them ready ’gainst their mother comes.
+And see them ready 'gainst their mother comes.

 *Exeunt, bearing the dead bodies*

 ### SCENE III.
-Court of TITUS’s house.
+Court of TITUS's house.
 A banquet set out.

 *Enter LUCIUS, MARCUS, and Goths, with AARON prisoner*

 **LUCIUS**
-Uncle Marcus, since it is my father’s mind
+Uncle Marcus, since it is my father's mind
 That I repair to Rome, I am content.

 **First Goth**